 - A passing grade on the ACI written examination, and

 - Successful completion of the ACI performance examination.

 The two-hour written examination is open-book and consists of approximately 100 multiple-choice questions.
-There are eight to 12 questions on each of the standards.
+There are 8 to 12 questions on each standard.

 To pass the written examination, both of the following conditions must be met:

 - At least 60% correct for each of the required standards, and